malcolmchetwyn/rhino/README.md

 7. Implement my own chunking for faster retrieval
 8. Uses Redis for Session Management
 9. Uvicorn is an ASGI web server.
 It's known for its speed and efficiency, often used in conjunction with FastAPI and other ASGI frameworks.
+10. FAISS lookups use await asyncio.to_thread(lambda: load_index(description, embeddings)) for maximum performance

 ## Getting Around Token Limitations
 I've written code to tokenize large text inputs, chunk and batch them then combine them if needed.
 I have not used Langchain but this way is more responsive however it uses an MapReduce pattern.